-That concept also translates to the compliance world as well.
-In almost every circumstance where a significant compliance matter has arisen, if the issue had been reported or at least sent up the chain for consideration, there is a good chance that the incident would not have exploded into a full FCPA compliance violation.
-Matthew King, Group Head of Internal Audit at HSBC calls this concept "escalation" and he believes that one of the more key features of any successful compliance program is to escalate compliance concerns up the chain for consideration and/or resolution
+The lesson learned here is not only must there be training to all employees but a company must listen to these employee-raised issues.
+In almost every circumstance where a significant compliance matter has arisen, if the issue had been reported or at least sent up the chain for consideration, there is a good chance that the incident would not have exploded into a full Foreign Corrupt Practices Act (FCPA) compliance violation.
+Matthew King, Group Head of Internal Audit at HSBC, calls this concept "escalation" and he believes that one of the more key features of any successful compliance program is to escalate compliance concerns up the chain for consideration and/or resolution.

 This means that in almost every circumstance regarding a compliance issue he had been involved with, at some point a situation arose where an employee did not report a situation or event up to an appropriate level for additional review.
 This failure to escalate leads to the issue not reaching the right people in the company for review/action/resolution and the issue later becomes more difficult and more expensive to deal with in the company.
-A company needs to have a culture in place to not only allow elevation but to actively encourage elevation.
-This requires that both a structure and process for that structure must exist.
-Then the company must train, train and train all of its employees.
+A company needs to have a culture in place to not only allow escalation but to actively encourage elevation.
+This requires that both a structure and process, for the structure, exist.
+The company must then train, train and train all of its employees.
 Lastly, while a whistleblower process or hotlines are necessary these should not be viewed as the only systems which allow an employee to escalate a concern.
+The key would appear to be both having the systems in place to allow such escalation and to train all employees, including contract employees on how to escalate an issue.